PHS 381 – Public Health Studies Practicum

 - The organization must do public health work.
 Examples of public health work include program planning, program evaluation, public health service, policy work, environmental health efforts, etc. Clinical settings (hospitals, outpatient health care provider offices, etc.) must go beyond one on one patient care, for example, there may be a focus on community engagement or partnerships with public health-related organizations outside of the health care facility.
 You will need to write a brief explanation of why your site is appropriate on your application.

-- Example sites where students have completed practicum: health departments, health related non-profit organizations, wellness centers, community clinics, food insecurity organizations, health policy organizations, local, state, or national pubic health organizations.
+- Example sites where students have completed practicum: health departments, health related non-profit organizations, wellness centers, community clinics, food insecurity organizations, health policy organizations, local, state, or national public health organizations.